sifi727/TripCo/team/sprint1.md

 ## Retrospective

 #### What went well
+* The planning and delegating went good.
+And following through on our commitments and working with each other to polish each branch.
+* Meeting up as a team went well whether it was meeting after classes for an hour or so and on occasions meeting on the weekends when we needed to also went pretty good.

 #### Potential improvements
 * Figuring out the best way to mock out an object during the planning phase so other developers can use a method currently being built in the current sprint and still have their code compile.